Pertekm/udacityBlockchainNanodegreeProject6/README.md

 ## Built With

-* [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts
+* [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts in the language solidity to make the web faster, safer, and more open.
-* [IPFS](https://ipfs.io/) - IPFS is the Distributed Web | A peer-to-peer hypermedia protocol
-to make the web faster, safer, and more open.
 * [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.

-## Authors

-See also the list of [contributors](https://github.com/your/project/contributors.md) who participated in this project.

 ## Acknowledgments

 * Solidity
 * Ganache-cli
 * Truffle
-* IPFS